Clinker Cooler and Refractory Products

-Cement becomes clinker when it dries after going through a rotary kiln, and then it must be cooled — this is where the clinker cooler comes in.
+Cement becomes clinker when it dries after going through a rotary kiln.
+Then it must be cooled — this is where the clinker cooler comes in.
 Clinker coolers bring the product to ambient temperature for the grinding process and recover heat from the clinker that is useful for combustion.

-To work properly, clinker cooler refractory products require resistance to abrasion, thermal shock, and alkali.
+To work properly in operating conditions, the refractory products require resistance to abrasion, thermal shock, and alkali.
 Monolithic cooler linings are comprised of a working lining, an insulation layer, and an effective anchoring system.

 The inlet zone requires products of higher alumina content to provide the necessary thermal resistance.
 The refractory materials in the compartments following the inlet zone require progressively lower thermal resistance, but greater abrasion-resistant materials.
 QuikTurn is often the preferred product line because of the difficulty with drying out refractory castables in the clinker cooler.